-- From the system - rightclick on the archive(s) and in system's context menu click "Extract here", "Extract here (smart)" or "Extract here (in new folder)" to extract with no further interaction. - "Extract here (smart)" works as "Smart new folder" option in extraction screen, avoiding creation of a new extra directory if a single file or folder is extracted - otherwise use "Extract..." menu entry for having more options: output path, password, extract files to a new directory, chose to skip, rename or overwrite existing files etc. - Open an archive in PeaZip, i.e. with doubleclick, or drag an archive on PeaZip's window or icon - click on "Extract" in toolbar or in context menu to extract only selected objects trough the confirmation dialog allowing to set all options (output path, password, naming policy, extract to a new directory etc) - click "Extract all to..." button (shortcut Ctrl+E or F12) to directly extract the entire archive to the specified folder, or click the quick extraction dropdown button on its right to extract into most common destinations skipping confirmation dialog, and to set most important options; shortcuts: Ctrl+Alt+E extracts archive in its current folder; Ctrl+Shift+E extracts to desktop; Ctrl+Alt+Shift+E extracts to documents; Ctrl+O extracts to the previous path, Ctrl+1..8 extracts all to 1..8 bookmark's path (if defined) - drag files and folders to the desired destination; dragging with right mouse button, or pressing Ctrl, will popup a menu allowing to chose if to extract all the archive or only the selected content, and to extract to a fresh new folder or not (please read chapter about drag and drop in PeaZip for more information). - Open PeaZip, select one or more archives and click "Extract" in toolbar or context menu, or use quick extraction destinations as explained at the previous point.
-Conditional drag and drop can be used also in this case (dragging with right mouse button or pressing Ctrl) to extract the whole archive, optionally in a new directory.
+- From the system - rightclick on the archive(s) and in system's context menu click "Extract here", "Extract here (smart)" or "Extract here (in new folder)" to extract with no further interaction. - "Extract here (smart)" works as "Smart new folder" option in extraction screen, avoiding creation of a new extra directory if a single file or folder is extracted - otherwise use "Extract..." menu entry for having more options: output path, password, extract files to a new directory, chose to skip, rename or overwrite existing files etc. - Open an archive in PeaZip, i.e. with doubleclick, or drag an archive on PeaZip's window or icon - click on "Extract" in toolbar or in context menu to extract only selected objects trough the confirmation dialog allowing to set all options (output path, password, naming policy, extract to a new directory etc) - click "Extract all to..." button (shortcut Ctrl+E or F12) to directly extract the entire archive to the specified folder, or click the quick extraction dropdown button on its right to extract into most common destinations skipping confirmation dialog, and to set most important options; shortcuts: Ctrl+Alt+E extracts archive in its current folder; Ctrl+Shift+E extracts to desktop; Ctrl+Alt+Shift+E extracts to documents; Ctrl+O extracts to the previous path, Ctrl+1..8 extracts all to 1..8 bookmark's path (if defined) - $\circ \quad$ drag and drop files and folders to the desired destination - Open PeaZip, select one or more archives and click "Extract" in toolbar or context menu, or use quick extraction destinations as explained at the previous point.

-When a folder is sent to extraction procedure, PeaZip browses it recursively to find archives to be extracted.
+When a folder is sent to extraction procedure, PeaZip browses it recursively to find and extract all the archives it contains.